pyGuru123/Python-on-WhatsApp/README.md

 ## Setup

-This is a 3 step setup process.\
+This is a 7 step setup process.\

-1> Create twilio account & activate whatsapp message service\
-2> initialize ngrok\
+* download source code
+* install packages from requirements.txt by pip install requirements.txt
+* download ngrok and extract exe, and make a account on ngrok website
+* create a twilio account for free
+* run main.py in your terminal
+* run ngrok  by double clicking ngrok.exe and execute this command > ngrok http 5000
-3> Update ngrok forwarding url in twilio sandbox
+* copy the ngrok forwarding link and paste it in twilio sandbox

+  now write any code or query on whatsapp and send and done

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.